Applies to: KNA, KMA, KWA

 e-mails (MAILOK), already exists in the

-Kernun configuration.
+Kernun UTM configuration.
 We will create more to process messages

 When smtp-proxy processes mail, the first